ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0

 The size of the dynamic candidate list when searching the vector similarity index, also known as 'ef_search'.
-0 means USearch's default value (64).
+0 means the default value of USearch (64).

 ## max_live_view_insert_blocks_before_refresh {#max_live_view_insert_blocks_before_refresh}